How Employee Listening Helps Promote Mental Health and Well-Being

 When employees receive the mental health care they need, however, it can effectively lower total medical costs (because they tend to improve physical health as well), absenteeism, and presenteeism (defined as employees being physically present but not fully functioning in their role due to illness).
 Proper treatment and care also lead to higher levels of engagement and increased productivity.
 According to the Center for Workplace Mental Health, more than 80% of employees who are treated for mental health issues report improved levels of work efficacy and satisfaction.

 For organizations, the benefits of mental health support and services are clear — both for your employees and for your business.
 If you aren’t yet offering some type of resources for your employees, employee listening can give you data-based insights on where to start.
-If you are offering resources and services and want to understand their efficacy or how you can improve them, a mature listening program can help you understand how well these might be working and whether you are delivering what employees are telling you they need.
-To better understand your organization's current level of listening maturity, take our free interactive maturity model assessment or reach out to Perceptyx for more information.
+If you are offering resources and services and want to understand their efficacy or how you can improve them, a mature listening program can help you discover how well these might be working and whether you are delivering what employees are telling you they need.
+To learn more about your organization's current level of listening maturity, take our free interactive maturity model assessment or reach out to Perceptyx for more information.